mohanzalake/mohanzalake.github.io/_projects/2020-06-21-virtual-intervention-for-suicidal-patients.md

 ### **Goals**

-The goal of the project was to develop an virtual human-based suicidal health intervention to reduce suicide and readmission of suicidal patients.
+The goal of the project was to develop an virtual agent-based suicidal health intervention to reduce suicide and readmission of suicidal patients.

 ### **Collaborators**